-- d) In our opinion, the aforesaid Standalone Ind AS Financial Statements comply with the Indian Accounting Standards specified under Section 133 of the Act, read with relevant rules issued thereunder. - e) On the basis of written representations received from the directors as on 31 March, 2018, taken on record by the Board of Directors, none of the directors is disqualified as on 31 March, 2018, from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the company and the operating effectiveness of such controls, refer to our separate report in "Annexure B". - g) With respect to the other matters included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The company does not have any pending litigations which would have impact on financial position in its Standalone Ind AS Financial Statements. - ii.
-The company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses. - iii.
-There were no amounts which required to be transferred to the Investor Education and Protection Fund by the company.
+- e) On the basis of the written representations received from the directors, and taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2018 from being appointed as a director in terms of Section 164 (2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B" to this report. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, as amended, in our opinion and to the best of our information and according to the explanations given to us: - The Company does not have any pending litigations which would impact on its financial position as per information and explanation provided by Company's Management. - ii.
+The Company does not have any long-term contracts including derivative contracts for which there are any material foreseeable losses. - iii.
+There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.